commanded/commanded/README.md

 Command handling middleware for CQRS applications in Elixir.

-Designed to be used with [eventstore](https://github.com/slashdotdash/eventstore) and [eventsourced](https://github.com/slashdotdash/eventsourced) libraries as components that comprise a CQRS framework for Elixir.
+Use with [eventstore](https://github.com/slashdotdash/eventstore) and [eventsourced](https://github.com/slashdotdash/eventsourced) as components that comprise a CQRS framework for Elixir.

 MIT License